-Junior Varsity Song/Pom and Song/Jazz Division Splits
+Song/Pom Division Splits

-JV Song divisions will be split by size once there are 10 teams (Non-Nationals and Nationals) in the division.
-There must be at least 3 teams (Non-Nationals and Nationals) in each division once a split occurs to keep the division separated by size.
+Song/Pom divisions will be split by size once there are 10 teams (Non-Nationals and Nationals) in the division.
+There must be at least 3 teams in each division once a split occurs to keep the divisions separated by size.

-See grid below for Junior Varsity Song/Pom and Song/Jazz division splits by team size:
+See grid below for Song/Pom division splits by team size:

-Small Junior Varsity Song/Pom • 5 -9 Members Large Junior Varsity Song/Pom • 10 - 23 Members Small Junior Varsity Song/Jazz • 5 - 9 Members Large Junior Varsity Song/Jazz • 10 - 23 Members
+Small Song/Pom 5 - 9 Members

+Large Song/Pom 10 - 23 Members